Bilal Maqsood

-After the end of Strings in 2021 he has chosen a solo career that he launched in 2022.

-Early life
+Early life and education

 Bilal Maqsood is the son of the popular writer, actor, artist, TV host and comedian Anwar Maqsood.
 His mother Imrana Maqsood is a novelist and playwright who has written children's books and cookbooks and is the recipient of numerous national awards.

-He's an alumni of the Indus Valley School of Art and Architecture.
+He is an alumnus of the Indus Valley School of Art and Architecture.

 Music career

 Strings (1988–2021)

 For Bilal and his band Strings, formed in 1988, success came in 1992 after the launch of the song Sar Kiye Yeh Pahar, which was well received by the public.
 The quartet disbanded in 1992 so the members could concentrate on their studies and came back years later in 1999, with Bilal Maqsood and Faisal Kapadia now forming a duo even if other artists would complement them during the live performances.
 Generally, the band's music was composed by Bilal while the lyrics were penned by his father Anwar Maqsood.

-Strings made its entry into the Bollywood music scene in 2006, when the band sung Yeh Hai Meri Kahani for the movie Zinda, the single topping the charts.
+Strings made its entry into the Bollywood music scene in 2006, when the band sang Yeh Hai Meri Kahani for the movie Zinda, the single topping the charts.